BridgingBigData/BridgingBigData.github.io/pages/tdc.md

 - [Registration on Eventbrite](https://tdclincolnhackathon.eventbrite.com)

 # Bus Pickup Details
-- Meet in the Hilton Omaha Hotel lobby by 7:45 a.m.
+- 7:45 a.m.: Check-in with Melissa Cragin in the Hilton Omaha Hotel lobby
-- The bus will **leave** at 8:00 a.m., so make sure you arrive in the hotel lobby by 7:45 a.m.
+- 8:00 a.m.: The bus will **leave** for Lincoln

 # Hotel